Five Methods to Land at Zero on a Drifter Hole

 Have all brackets showing and warp to a uni.
 Imagine a straight line starting at the beacon running through the wormhole out into infinity (hereafter called the Line of Syzygy or LoS).
-Check if there are any warpable objects near the LoS.
+Check for warpable objects on or near the LoS.

-If there's a rare jackpot warpable on (or very near) the LoS, simply warp straight from that warpable to the uni at 89 km and you'll land in jump range of the hole (jump range of wormholes is 5km).
+If there's a warpable on (or very near) the LoS, simply warp straight from it to the uni at 89 km and you'll land in jump range.

 IMMEDIATELY RESET THE DEFAULT "WARP TO WITHIN" RANGE TO ZERO AFTER WARPING TO THE HOLE.

-If your only warpable is not sufficiently-near the LoS, warp to it and then back to the uni and create a bookmark (or several in rapid succession) as you near the uni.
-The closer it is to 12000 km from the beacon without seeing the wormhole, the less you'll have to burn.
-It should be be just offgrid (note: sometimes grids get stretched and you need to go ~15000 km or more; just pay attention).
+If your only warpable is not sufficiently-near the LoS to land you at zero, warp to it and then back to the uni and save several bookmarks in rapid succession as you near the uni.
+You're looking to get one that's just offgrid, which is right around 12000 km (anything between there and ~15k is acceptable).
+Note: sometimes grids still get stretched and you need to go further.

 Once you get a nearby offgrid bookmark, MWD from it toward the LoS.
 Once you've gone ~500 km, drop another bookmark, warp back to the hole and judge how far and in what direction you have yet to burn to line up your bookmark.
 Keep doing this (and use your best judgement as to how far to burn between checks) until you get a roughly straight line between beacon, wormhole and bookmark.

 If no warpables are near the LoS, look out towards the edges of the system.
-If there are two warpables in front of the beacon and roughly on opposite sides of LoS, warp between them and drop bookmarks as you cross (or near) the LoS.
-Then repeat the above fine-tuning steps from your near-syzygy bookmark.
+If there are two warpables in front of the beacon and roughly on opposite sides of LoS, warp between them and drop bookmarks near the LoS.
+Then repeat the above fine-tuning steps from the bookmark nearest the LoS.

-Don't burn off a Drifter grid if you're using the hole within ~20 minutes.
+Warning: You can be zapped by Drifters from 250 km.
+Also, don't burn off a Drifter grid if you're using the hole within ~20 minutes.
 Drifters chase you at 3.5 km/s and can then hang around on the grid for longer than normal, becoming a nuisance.
-They can't DD beyond 250 km but their aggroed presense seems to increase the odds of more Drifters/Lancers coming in.

-Warp to a warpable behind the beacon.
-Warp from it to the uni at random nonzero distances until you land 103 km from the wormhole.
-Open Notepad and drag in the warpable you used and type in the warp range that landed you at 103km.
-Set your warp-to distance back to zero before you leave!
+In a cloaky or instawarp ship, warp to something behind the beacon.
+Warp from it to the uni at nonzero distances until you land 102 km from the wormhole.
+Remember which warpable you used and the warp range which landed you at 102km (the ingame Notepad is handy for this).

-If you microjump to a wormhole from 104.x to 96.x km away, you'll land in jump range (WH jump range is 5 km).
-You can anchor an MMJU, use a CD, or MJD with your DST/BC/BS.
-Bear these things in mind:
+If you microjump to a wormhole from 104.x to 96.x km away (as per the overview), you'll land in jump range.
+Bear in mind: